 Returning her attention to the children, she noticed them smiling instead of doing chores.
-Scolding playfully, she forced a stern look.
+Scowling playfully and still waving her large spoon, she forced a stern look.
 "Now to the chores, and then to bed!
 The amusement is over!"

 Rosa groaned, "Oh Mama, after chores, can I stay up a bit and read some of the papers Papa brought from Naples?
 I saw something in one of them about America, and I want to read it tonight.
 Please?"